Haverhill woman indicted on 10th alcohol offense

-NEWBURYPORT – A Haverhill woman accused of a 10th offense of driving under the influence of alcohol was indicted on Monday by a Salem Superior Court grand jury.
+A Haverhill woman charged with her 10th offense of driving under the influence of alcohol was indicted Monday by a Salem Superior Court grand jury.

 Court documents related to her indictment show she had nine previous OUI arrests.